rech/abacus/README.md

 ## Overview

-Abacus is a zero-dependency cross-precision 3D maths library for .NET and Mono, built with a primary focus on performance and efficiency.
+Abacus is a zero-dependency cross-precision 3D maths library for .NET, Mono and .NET Core, built with a primary focus on performance and efficiency.
 Abacus is ideal for use developing real-time 3D applications and deterministic network simulations.

 Documentation for Abacus can be found [here][docs].